The Mutual Visibility Problem for Fat Robots with Lights: Preliminaries

 \section{Preliminaries}

 Consider a set of $n\geq 1$ anonymous robots $\cR=\{r_1,r_2,\ldots,r_n\}$ operating in the Euclidean plane.
 During the entire execution of the algorithm, we assume that $n$ is \emph{not} known to the robots.
 Each robot $r_i\in \cR$ is a non-transparent disk with diameter $1$, sometimes referred to as a fat robot.
 The center of the robot $r_i$ is denoted by $c_i$ and the position of $c_i$ is also said to be the position of $r_i$.
 We denote by $\dist(r_i,r_j)$ the Euclidean distance between the two robots, i.e., the distance from $c_i$ to $c_j$.
-To avoid collisions among robots, we have to ensure that $\dist(r_i,r_j)\geq 1$ between any two robots $r_i$ and $r_j$ at all times.
-Each robot $r_i$ has its own coordinate system centered at itself, and it knows its position with respect to its coordinate system.
+To avoid collisions among robots, we have to ensure that $\dist(r_i,r_j)\geq 1$ between any two robots $r_i$ and $r_j$ ($i \neq j$) at all times.
+Each robot $r_i$ has its own coordinate system, and it knows its position with respect to its coordinate system.
 Robots may not agree on the orientation of their coordinate systems, i.e., there is no common notion of direction.
 Since all the robots are of unit size, they agree implicitly on the unit of measure of other robots.
 The robots have a camera to take a snapshot, and the visibility of the camera is unlimited provided that there are no obstacles (i.e., other robots)~\cite{Agathangelou2013}.

+We say that a point $p$ in the plane is visible by a robot $r_i$ if there is a point $p_i$ in the bounding circle of $r_i$ such that the straight line segment $\overline{p_ip}$ does not intersect any other robot.
 Following the fat robot model~\cite{Agathangelou2013,Czyzowicz2009}, we assume that a robot $r_i$ can see another robot $r_j$ if there is at least one point on the bounding circle of $r_j$ that is visible from $r_i$.
-Similarly, we say that a point $p$ in the plane is visible by a robot $r_i$ if there is a point $p_i$ in the bounding circle of $r_i$ such that the straight line segment $\overline{p_ip}$ does not intersect any other robot.
 We say that robot $r_i$ fulfills the mutual visibility property if $r_i$ can see all other robots in $\cR$.
 Two robots $r_i$ and $r_j$ are said to {\em collide} at time $t$ if the bounding circles of $r_i$ and $r_j$ share a common point at time $t$.
 For simplicity, we use $r_i$ to denote both the robot $r_i$ and the position of its center $c_i$.

 Each robot $r_i$ is equipped with an externally visible light that can assume any color from a fixed set $\bC$ of colors.
 The set $\bC$ is the same for all robots in~$\cR$.
 The color of the light of robot $r$ at time $t$ can be seen by all robots that are visible to $r$ at time $t$.